11 ways to manage your post COVID -19 fatigue

 I want to talk about my personal experience and my professional opinion when it comes to recovering from an illness that can kick your ass.
 I’m also going give you 11 tips that will help support your health so that you have the best chance of feeling like yourself again.

-If you have tested positive or are sick, follow the established guidelines.
 If you are experiencing severe symptoms, including shortness of breath, please seek appropriate medical care.

 The information contained in this blog is intended for informative purposes only, and is not intended to be a substitute for medical care.
 Unless you are one of my patients, I cannot make any kind of diagnosis or offer any individualized advice.